pytorch/serve/examples/pt2/torch_compile/README.md

 echo "  profile: true" >> model-config.yaml
 ```

-Once the `yaml` file is updated, create the model-archieve, start TorchServe and run inference using the steps shown above.
+Once the `yaml` file is updated, create the model-archive, start TorchServe and run inference using the steps shown above.
 After a few iterations of warmup, we see the following

 ```